 In the context of sustainable “Smart Cities”, many local authorities need to innovate in order to better integrate the functions of their city – low-carbon transport, the built environment, and information and communications technology (ICT) systems.
 It would be prohibitively expensive for individual cities to pilot each development, so they must learn from one another.
 However, there are no mechanisms in place to allow the sharing of best practice in these and other areas.

 Addressing the Challenge

-Professor Marjan Sarshar researches in the EU funded Remourban project on smart cities.
-In particular she is developing organisational models for communities engagement and for cities to learn best practice from each other.
+Professor Marjan Sarshar and Dr Muhammad Mazhar are supporting this work at NTU.
+In particular Professor Sarshar is developing organisational models for communities engagement and for cities to learn best practice from each other.
 She leads the cross university low carbon research group and is actively engaged with Nottingham City Council to transform the city into a smarter future.

 Making a Difference

-They came to learn from Nottingham on how to invest and scale-up the low-carbon retrofitting of their housing stock.
-Houses are responsible for 20 to 25% of a city’s carbon emissions and the aim is to reduce that by 80% before 2050.
+They came to learn from Nottingham on how to invest in and scale-up the low-carbon retrofitting of housing stock.
+Houses are responsible for 20 to 25% of a city’s carbon emissions, and the aim is to reduce that by 80% before 2050.

 Thanks to its ongoing innovations, Nottingham is expected to meet that target much earlier.